hv0401/AlgoDomainTask2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+##Steps to follow
+Step 1 - Clone this Repo in VS Code or Download zip and open in VS code

+Step 2 - Open "New Terminal" in Vs Code on Terminal bar

+Step 3 - go to project location --

+         Run this command on terminal -- cd AlgoShoppingCart

+Step 4 - Run this command to run the project

+       -- ng serve

+Step 5 - Browser will open http://localhost:4200/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.